syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/11.orchestration/docs.en.md

 Resource DELETE failed: Conflict: resources.router_subnet_connect: Router interface for subnet eaa5a91f-3f45-43cf-8714-95118aabc64c on router 487a984c-692c-4d45-80d2-2e0ee92b505d cannot be deleted, as it is required by one or more floating IPs.
 ```

 In this case a clean solution is to delete the dependencies by hand - for example first delete the floating IP that is attached to the router, then delete the router and then the whole stack.
-Oftentimes you can also just call `openstack stack delete <stackName>` multiple times.
+Oftentimes you can also just call `openstack stack delete <stack-name>` multiple times.
-Again, by specifying `depends_on: <myOtherResourceID>` you can avoid this class of problem entirely.
+Again, by specifying `depends_on: <my-other-resource-id>` you can avoid this class of problem entirely.